API examples to manage personal access tokens, organizations, and flags

 curl -L 'https://api.cloudbees.io/v2/organizations/<organization_id>/target-groups/by-name/<name>' \ --header 'Content-Type: application/json' \ --header 'Authorization: Bearer <personal_access_token>'

-• organizationId: The UUID of the organization
+• organizationId: The organization ID.

-• name: The name of the target group
+• name: The name of the target group.

 • Authorization header: Include your personal access token as Bearer <personal_access_token>.